HIPAA Security & Mental Health Professionals

 HIPAA Security and Privacy in Psychotherapy, Counseling and Mental Health Practices

-Developed by Roy Huggins, MS, NCC
+Developed by Roy Huggins, LPC, NCC

 Explore the ways that security, privacy and technology fit into the heartful work we do on a day-to-day basis.
 Learn how to stay in compliance with the HIPAA security rule and the 2013 updated regulations.